Saudi Judo athlete to withdraw if hijab banned - paper

 Sunday's edition of Saudi Arabia's al-Watan newspaper quoted the father, Ali Shaherkani, as saying over the telephone from Britain that his daughter "will not compete in the Judo Games on August 3 if the committee insists that she removes her hijab".

+Olympic and Saudi officials are in talks with judo chiefs in order to find a solution, IJF spokesman Nicolas Messner told Reuters on Friday.
+"We are confident a solution will be found," he said.

-He was quoted as telling al-Watan he had not heard back from the International Olympic Committee (IOC) on the matter.
+The father was quoted as telling al-Watan that he had not heard back from the International Olympic Committee (IOC) on the matter.

-The IJF, whose regulations for the Olympic Games state no headgear can be worn, was in regular discussions with Olympic and Saudi officials to find a solution, IJF spokesman Nicolas Messner said.

-He said the hijab was banned for safety reasons, as judo fighters can try to strangle each other using their judogi or kit.
-While using a hijab to do this would be illegal it could happen by mistake during a move.

 Female participation in sports has long been a controversial issue in Saudi Arabia, where conservative Muslim clerics have said it is immodest and goes against women's nature.